eavMarshall/ReactReduxAMF/README.md

 This is a react-redux app, with the webix library and an amf library added from https://github.com/emilkm/amfjs

-This project is transpiled by Webpack
+This project is transpiled with Webpack